Skip to content

 Frequently asked questions

-Renewable energy offsets fund the development of wind, solar, or hydropower projects that displace fossil-fuel electricity generation, preventing emissions from entering the atmosphere.
-Reforestation offsets finance tree-planting or forest-restoration projects that actively remove CO₂ from the air through photosynthesis, though permanence is a concern if forests are later cleared or burned.
-Methane capture projects intercept potent greenhouse gases — typically from landfills or livestock operations — before they reach the atmosphere, converting methane (with a warming potential 84× that of CO₂ over 20 years) into less harmful CO₂.
+Renewable Energy offsets fund the development of wind, solar, or hydropower projects that displace fossil-fuel electricity generation, preventing emissions from entering the atmosphere.
+Forest Conservation offsets finance protecting or restoring forests that remove CO₂ from the air through photosynthesis, though permanence is a concern if forests are later cleared or burned.
+Methane Reduction projects intercept potent greenhouse gases — typically from landfills or livestock operations — before they reach the atmosphere, converting methane (with a warming potential 84× that of CO₂ over 20 years) into less harmful CO₂.
+Direct Air Capture mechanically pulls CO₂ straight out of the atmosphere and is the most expensive but most directly verifiable option, while Cookstove Projects fund cleaner-burning stoves in regions that rely on wood or charcoal, cutting both emissions and deforestation pressure.
 Each type has different co-benefits, risks, and verification standards, which is reflected in their different price points.

 How much does it cost per ton to offset carbon emissions through different programs?